How Friends and Family Can Help

 - When struggling with anxiety, an important first step for you is to learn about what anxiety is and the strategies that are helpful in the long run.
 If family and friends are going to help you, they need to know this information too.

 - Teach them what you know about anxiety and encourage them to find out more information about cognitive behavioural therapy (CBT) and effective strategies for managing anxiety.
-This website and other links can provide vital information.

 REMEMBER: Your friends and family are more likely to be able to help you if they understand what you are doing to manage your anxiety.